 So what can you do to clear your mind?

 Best to do something physical like; hit the gym, take a walk, yoga, zumba, tennis, belly dancing ;-)…whatever to get your body moving and your mind into clarity.

-Did you get a haircut? (men and women).
+Do you need a haircut? (that goes for both men and women).

-Are your nails presentable (again, both women and men)
+How are your nails? (again, both women and men)

 Are your shoes in good condition?

 Here’s a short story from somewhere, I don’t remember…

 A woman was interviewing a young lady and went to the lobby to bring her in.